Basil Gogos: Career

 In the late 1970s, Gogos gave up full-time commercial illustration to devote himself more to his original goal of doing fine art.
 He produced personal art pieces in watercolor and other media, while earning his livelihood as a photo retouch artist in the ad department of United Artists.
 While there, he also did occasional illustrations for movie posters.
-Gogos later moved into advertising where he produced presentation sketches and storyboards for commercials for a major ad agency.
+Gogos later moved into advertising where he produced presentation sketches and storyboards for commercials for a major advertising agency.

 Due to a resurgence of interest in classic horror films and collectibles, Gogos returned to the horror genre in the 1990s.
-During this time, new Gogos monster portraits appeared on trading cards, lithographs and the covers of Monsterscene magazine.
-He has also painted CD covers for rock stars Rob Zombie, The Misfits and Electric Frankenstein.
+During this time, new Gogos monster portraits appeared on trading cards, lithographs, and the covers of Monsterscene magazine.
+He has also painted album covers for rock stars Rob Zombie, The Misfits, and Electric Frankenstein.

-In 2005, Vanguard Productions published the coffee table book, Famous Monster Movie Art of Basil Gogos by Kerry Gammill and J. David Spurlock.
+In 2006, Vanguard Productions published the coffee table book, Famous Monster Movie Art of Basil Gogos by Kerry Gammill and J. David Spurlock.

+Gogos' career, especially his work for Famous Monsters is the subject of a docuseries by Bill Diamond Productions.
+The series is entitled Basil Gogos: King of the Monsters and includes interviews with Gogos and others such as Warren, Ackerman, Bob Burns, and Victoria Price.